 It wasn’t a surprise Silverstone delivered.
-The last five British Grand Prix have produced drama and on-track action over the past few years up there with the biggest moments of each season.
+The last five British GPs have produced drama and on-track action over the past few years up there with the biggest moments of each season.

-The cars would have been unable to follow that closely for that long under the previous regulations so there’s a time of the hat required there, this was the perfect payoff for Ross Brawn and Pat Symonds.
+Cars would have been unable to follow that closely for that long under the previous regulations too so there’s a tip of the hat required there, this was the perfect payoff for Ross Brawn and Pat Symonds.

 Mercedes brought the second-most upgrades to Silverstone of anyone and if they can continue to develop closer to the front then there could be some stellar battles towards the end of the season.

 This is the three-way battle that F1 bosses have been dreaming of since the early 2010s, it’s only one race but it’s a benchmark of where the sport can be.

 Yes, Max Verstappen’s absence from the front definitely helped raise the stakes as the flying Dutchman threatened to float away with the win before the red flag and damage brought him back down to earth.

 As did Ferrari’s baffling strategy calls that helped keep Hamilton in the race – but the Silver Arrow was competitive regardless and it was a shame George Russell couldn’t show what he’s capable of.